 Sponsored by Astrobrite Carpet Cleaning Fairfax

-Get Rid of Cat Pee Smell: Insider secrets to getting rid of cat urine odor.
+How To Get Rid of Cat Pee Odor In House: Insider secrets to urine odor.

-Or another way to say it is tips for eliminating cat urine odor when you’re normally lovable cat begins peeing outside the litter box or spraying your furniture.
+Or another way to say it is how to get rid of cat pee smell in house when you’re normally lovable cat begins peeing outside the litter box or spraying your furniture.
 There’s more to worry about than a horrible older prolonged exposure to cat urine.
 Cat urine can cost thousands of dollars in damage to the structure of your home and can create respiratory health problems for your family.
-Astrobrite Carpet Cleaning of Fairfax County has created this definitive guide to show you how to get rid of that pungent smell of cat pee inside your home.
+Astrobrite Carpet Cleaning of Fairfax has created this definitive guide to show you how to get rid of cat pee smell in your home.

 A better method for finding the stain is using a black light.
 You can purchase a handheld UV light from any general store for ten to twenty dollars.
 Black lights are also available for your smartphone or tablet but don’t usually work as well as a UV flashlight.
 Turn on the UV light in a completely darkened room.
 Then scan the floor furniture and more walls you’re looking for glowing fluorescent green splotches.
 Check corners chair and table legs as well as stacked books on your shelves.
 Outline the stain with chalk or string so that you know where to clean when you flip on the lights.